-We present a 61-year-old woman with dilated myocardiopathy due to Chagas's disease who needed a DDD pacemaker in the year 2000.
-In November 2004, she presented with fever and chills and, apparently, recurrent episodes of respiratory infections.
+We present a 61-year-old woman with dilated myocardiopathy due to Chagas's disease who needed a DDD pacemaker in year 2000.
+In November 2004, she started with fever and chills and recurrent episodes of apparently respiratory infections.
 Blood cultures were always negative and several antibiotic treatments were administered with transitory recovery.

-In March 2005, she was admitted to hospital due to a new episode of fever and chills.
+In March 2005, she was hospitalized due to a new episode of fever and chills.
 TEE was performed and vegetation (40 x 9.7 mm) on pacemaker electrode was found.
 Laboratory data showed: hematocrit 30%, leucocytes 12700 g/l and acute renal failure which required hemodyalisis.
 Four sets of blood culture were negative.
 Vancomycin and cefepime was started.
 Transvenous pacemaker lead removal was contraindicated in this case due to the size of the vegetation.
-A sternotomy with cardiopulmonary bypass was performed and the electrodes were extracted with a large vegetation (Figure 2), requiring a simultaneous percutaneous procedure because there were fibrotic adherences betwen the subclavian vein and the wires.
+A sternotomy with extracorporeal circulation was performed and the electrodes were extracted with a large vegetation (Figure 2), requiring a simultaneous percutaneous procedure because there were fibrotic adherences betwen the subclavian vein and the wires.
 Tricuspide valve was not affected.
-She needed vasoconstrictor drugs 24 hours after surgery due to vasoplegia.
-Staphylococcus aureus meticillin-sensitive growth from the cultures of the electrodes and vegetation were found.
+She needed vasoconstrictor drugs 24 hours after the surgery due vasoplegia.
+Staphylococcus aureus meticillin-sensitive growth from the cultures of the electrodes and vegetation.

-Fig. 1 - Note the location of the pacemaker ventricular lead crossing the interauricular septal defect
+Fig. 1 - Note the localization of the pacemaker ventricular lead crossing the interauricular septal defect